Ayman al-Zawahiri, al Qaeda leader killed in U.S. strike, was seen as brains of bin Laden's terror group

 President Biden on Monday is announcing news that the U.S. killed al Qaeda leader Ayman al-Zawahiri in a drone strike in Afghanistan.
 The terrorist leader was 71.

 Al-Zawahiri has long been a wanted man.
-After the 9/11 attacks, then-President George W. Bush released a list of the FBI's 22 most wanted terrorists, with al-Zawahiri near the top of the list along with bin Laden.
-Bin Laden was killed by U.S. special forces in 2011, but al-Zawahiri eluded attempts on his life and an international manhunt for many more years.
+After the 9/11 attacks, then-President George W. Bush released a list of the FBI's 22 most wanted terrorists — al-Zawahiri was near the top of the list, along with bin Laden.
+Bin Laden was killed by U.S. special forces in 2011, but al-Zawahiri would elude attempts on his life and an international manhunt for over another decade.

-He was kicked out of Egypt after serving his sentence in 1984 and went to Afghanistan.
+He was kicked out of Egypt in 1984, after serving his sentence, and migrated to Afghanistan.
 There, he met bin Laden, and they formed a bond, merging al-Zawahiri's ties to Islamic Jihad and bin Laden's al Qaeda.
 Together, they shared a motive — to kill Americans, military and civilian alike.
 Following other attacks, their plotting culminated in Sept.
 11, 2001.

 The successful strike against al-Zawahiri comes roughly one year after U.S. troops withdrew from Afghanistan, ending the military presence that began two decades earlier in the wake of 9/11.
 The decision to withdraw was controversial, and the chaotic process was marked by the deaths of some U.S. troops and many more Afghans as the Taliban took control.